-Prerecord CS (page 50) pre-records images when you half-press the shutter button.
+Prerecord CS (page 51) pre-records images when you half-press the shutter button.
 Then when you press the shutter button the rest of the way down, the camera stores what is currently in the buffer and starts real-time continuous shutter shooting of new images.
 Shooting continues until you release the shutter button or until a total of up to 30 images (buffer images plus new images) are shot.
 Some of the 30 images are of action that occurred before you full-pressed the shutter button and some are after.
 This helps to ensure you capture exactly the moment you want, even if your timing is slightly off.

-^{} You can record up to 30 images (pre-recorded buffer images plus real-time images) for each Prerecord CS operation.

-2. Select the BEST SHOT scene you want to use and then press [SET].
+- \ You can record up to 30 images (pre-recorded buffer images plus real-time images) for each Prerecord CS operation. - 1.
+In the REC mode, set the mode dial to [3]. - 2.
+Press [SET]. - 3.
+Select the BEST SHOT scene you want to use and then press [SET].
 The following are the settings for each BEST SHOT scene.